Ensure creatives render within iframes

-If you're using asynchronous Google Publisher Tags (GPT) to serve expanding and floating ads, and the creative is larger than the ad slot, your creatives might get cut off.
-This is because asynchronous GPT tags use friendly iframes to serve creatives.
-(Standard creative banners (e.g., 728x90, 300x250) will not have an issue with friendly iframes.)
+If you're using Google Publisher Tags (GPT) to serve expanding and floating ads, and the creative is larger than the ad slot, your creatives might be cut off.
+To make creatives compatible with iframes, the code for the creative needs conditional logic to detect and handle its environment.

-The creative is not served in an iframe
+- Not served in an iframe

 - Served in a friendly iframe and can escape